 CYPRUS

-Vouli Antiprosopon
+Vouli Antiprosopon (House of Representatives)

-Type of political regime: presidential
+Type of political regime presidential

-Cyprus has been divided into the Greek-Cypriot controlled southern two thirds of the island and the Turkish-Cypriot northern one third since 1974.
+Notes Cyprus has been divided into the Greek-Cypriot controlled southern two thirds of the island and the Turkish-Cypriot northern one third since 1974.
 The Government of Cyprus has continued as the internationally recognized authority, but in practice, its power extends only to the Greek-Cypriot areas.
 The post of Vice-President which is reserved for a Turkish Cypriot is currently vacant.
 The parliament comprises 80 seats, 56 assigned to Greek Cypriots and 24 to Turkish Cypriots, but only those assigned to Greek Cypriots are filled.

-Head of the executive: President of the Republic
+Head of the executive President of the Republic

-The President is both the Head of State and Head of government.
+Notes The President is both the Head of State and Head of government.
 The President represents the Republic in all its official functions (Article 37 of the Constitution).
 The Vice-President is the deputy Head of State and takes precedence over all persons after the President.

-The elections of the President and the Vice-President are direct, by universal suffrage and secret ballot, and take place on the same day but are separate (Article 39 of the Constitution).
+Method for appointing the executive The elections of the President and the Vice-President are direct, by universal suffrage and secret ballot, and take place on the same day but are separate (Article 39 of the Constitution).
 The President and the Vice-President are invested by the parliament.
 For this purpose the parliament meets on the date the five-year period of office of the outgoing President and the outgoing Vice-President expires.
 The Constitution does not provide for a Prime Minister.
 Ministers are appointed by the President and Vice-President (Article 46 of the Constitution).

-The term of office for the Head of State is five years and does not coincide with the term of the legislature, which also lasts five years.
+Term of office of the executive and coincidence with the term of the legislature The term of office for the Head of State is five years and does not coincide with the term of the legislature, which also lasts five years.

-According to Article 70 of the Constitution, the office of Member of Parliament is incompatible with that of a minister.
+Incompatibility of the functions of member of the executive and member of Parliament Yes According to Article 70 of the Constitution, the office of Member of Parliament is incompatible with that of a minister.
 Members of the government selected from among parliamentarians relinquish their positions in the parliament immediately.

-Dissolution of Parliament: Yes
+Dissolution of Parliament Yes

 • Circumstances